supercid/techdocs-wiki-tmp/Product-Tagging.md

 The availability of a product is represented by `InStock` or `http://schema.org/InStock` for products that are in stock and saleable.
 For products that are out of stock or you don't want recommended, you can use `OutOfStock` or `http://schema.org/OutOfStock`

+### Tagging the Rating

+The rating of a product must be represented as a number between 0.0 and 5.0.
+For example, a product cannot be rated 9.1.
+You must normalize your rating value to fit our specified range.

 ### Tagging the Tags

 The three tag fields, `tags1`, `tags2` and `tags3` are simply labels that accept any value you give them.
 Used mainly for filtering and reporting.
 Common use-cases for these are to annotate colour, material or other grouping attributes.